NikolasK-source/stdin_to_modbus_shm/docs/index.md

       - u64_badcfehg, u64_little_rev, **u64lr**
         64-Bit unsigned integer, little endian, reversed register order

-**Note:
+> **Note**:
-The endianness refers to the layout of the data in the shared memory and may differ from the Modbus master's definition of the endianness.**
+The endianness refers to the layout of the data in the shared memory and may differ from the Modbus Server's definition of the endianness.

 ### Command Passthrough
 By using the option ```--passthrough```, all valid inputs are written to stdout.